 Plugin components are a legacy feature supported for compatibility with plugins created for older versions of the IntelliJ Platform.
 Plugins using components do not support dynamic loading (the ability to install, update, and uninstall plugins without restarting the IDE).

-To migrate your code from components to more modern APIs, please use the following guidelines:
+To migrate existing code from components to more modern APIs, please see the following guidelines.

-- Executing code on application startup should be avoided whenever possible because it slows down startup.
-Plugin code should only be executed when projects are opened or when the user invokes an action of your plugin.
-If you can’t avoid this, add a listener subscribing to the AppLifecycleListener topic.
+Executing code on application startup should be avoided whenever possible because it slows down startup.
+Plugin code should only be executed when projects are opened (see Project Open) or when the user invokes an action of a plugin.
+If this cannot be avoided, add a listener subscribing to the AppLifecycleListener topic.

-- To execute code when a project is being opened, provide StartupActivity implementation and register an extension for the
+To execute code when a project is being opened, use one of these two extensions:

 - StartupActivity for immediate execution on EDT.
 Implement

 DumbAwareto indicate activity can run in background thread (in parallel with other such tasks).

 - StartupActivity.Background for execution with 5 seconds delay in background thread (2019.3 or later).

 Any long-running or CPU intensive tasks should be made visible to users by using

 Access to indices must be wrapped with